Vacation checklist – healthy travel tips

-Whether you’re taking a day trip to see the holiday lights and pretty poinsettias in a nearby town or traveling across the country to share feasts and festivities with relatives this holiday season, you’ll need essential supplies to keep your children happy and healthy along the way.
+Whether you’re taking a day trip to a nearby town or traveling across the country to see the sites, you’ll need essential supplies to keep your children happy and healthy along the way.

 One thing every parent should always have close-at-hand is your pediatrician’s phone number.
 Maybe you already have your child’s doctor saved as a favorite contact in your phone.
-If you don’t, be sure to write his or her number down before you make your holiday rounds.
+If you don’t, be sure to write his or her number down before you leave home.
 Even the most experienced mom or dad sometimes faces an illness or injury that warrants professional advice.

-- Children’s or infants’ acetaminophen or ibuprofen – These fever- and pain-relievers can help a little one with a headache or aches from a cold, as the grandparents may only have adult versions around.
+- Children’s or infants’ acetaminophen or ibuprofen – These fever- and pain-relievers can help a little one with a headache or aches from a cold.

 - Antihistamines (topical or oral) – Topical creams, as recommended by your doctor, can help soothe the itch that comes with bug bites, hives or mild allergic reactions.
 Children’s doses or oral antihistamines can help if seasonal allergies act up in another state.

 - Children’s upset stomach relievers – Antacid, anti-gas and anti-nausea formulas for kids can bring some relief for little ones suffering from a stomach virus or motion sickness when traveling.
 It’s also a good idea to bring along an oral hydration solution (with electrolytes) so your child doesn’t get dehydrated from vomiting or diarrhea.